Here's how you can help children in Syria

-The horrors of the ongoing Syrian civil war continue to unfold as images of dying children and grieving families remind people of the human cost in the six-year conflict.
+The horrors of the ongoing Syrian civil war continue to unfold as images of dying children and grieving families remind people of the human cost in the seven-year conflict.

+An airstrike on Wednesday in the rural province of Idlib added to the death toll of children there in the last four weeks, which already exceeds the total for last year, NBC News reported.

+A harrowing photo of a 5-year-old trying to save her baby sister from the rubble of that airstrike has highlighted the current state of the crisis.

 RELATED: 'The boy in the ambulance' reminds world of war's horrors

-In early April, a horrific chemical attack killed 100 people and injured 400 others.

 It’s hard to look at these pictures and not want to help.
-Here are seven leading aid organizations that directly aid the families and children affected in Syria:
+Here are eight leading aid organizations that directly aid the families and children affected in Syria:

 - The White Helmets: This rescue organization is made up entirely of dedicated local volunteers.
 When bombs fall, the White Helmets rush in to search for life in the rubble.

-Note: This article was originally published in 2017 and will continue to be updated.